HackRoot1/to_do_webapp/README.md

      ```

 2. **Import Database Schema:**
-   - Import the provided SQL database schema (`todo_app.sql`) into your MySQL database using a tool like phpMyAdmin or MySQL command line.
+   - Import the provided SQL database schema (`todoapp.sql`) into your MySQL database using a tool like phpMyAdmin.

 3. **Set Up Database Connection:**
    - Navigate to the `config.php` file in the project directory and update the database connection settings (hostname, username, password, database name) according to your MySQL configuration.